adarsh249/cse15l-lab-reports/Lab Report 3.md

 technical/911report/chapter-12.txt:                    carrying passports when returning from Canada, Mexico, and the Caribbean.
 The technical/911report/chapter-12.txt:                entrances between our ports of entry, working with Canada and Mexico as much as
 ```
-In this case, we recursively searched for the string "Canada" and we got files from the technical/government directory which we were not getting before.
+In this case, we recursively searched for the string `Canada` and we got files from the technical/government directory which we were not getting before.
 This can be useful for a file system that has multiple files in many different directories.

 ```
 adarshpatel@Adarshs-MacBook-Air docsearch % grep -r "grantees" technical